aosabook/500lines/cluster/CHAPTER.rst

 In a network partition, all cluster members remain alive, but communication fails between some members.
 For example, if the network link joining a cluster with nodes in Berlin and Taipei fails, the network is partitioned.
 If both parts of a cluster continue to operate during a partition, then re-joining the parts after the network link is restored can be challenging.
-In the multi-paxos case, the healed network would be hosting two clusters with different decisions for the same slot numbers.
+In the Multi-Paxos case, the healed network would be hosting two clusters with different decisions for the same slot numbers.

 To avoid this outcome, creating a new cluster is a user-specified operation.
 Exactly one node in the cluster runs the seed role, with the others running bootstrap as usual.